warpdragon/aaa/docs/github-for-noobs.md

 - Forking - Gives any contributor a server-side repository.
 - Git - Version control system (VCS) for tracking and coordination
 - GitHub - A collaborative software development environment based on the Git VCS.
-- GitHub Desktop - Software designed for users to manage their GitHub.
+- GitHub Desktop - GUI designed for users to manage their local Git repository.
 - Init - Initializes a new local repository.
 - Local - The local repository.
 - Master - The default development branch.
 Whenever you create a git repository, a branch named master is created, and becomes the active branch.
-- Origin - Alias for the URL of the remote repository.
+- Origin - Alias for the URL of the remote repository where (by default) changes will be pulled from.
+- Upstream - Alias for the URL of the remote repository where (by default) changes will be pushed to.
+I upstream doesn't exist orgigin will be used.
-- Powershell - A command-line interface for Git in Windows.
+- PowerShell - A linux inspired command-line from Mirosoft in Windows (Win 7+).
 - Pull Request - Provides interface for discussing proposed changes before integrating them into the official project.
 - Push - Push commits from one repository to another.
 - Remote - The remote repository.